zapier/zapier-platform-cli/README-source.md

 };
 ```

 To break down what is happening in this snippet, look first at the function definition for `listRecipes`.
 You see that it handles the API work, making the HTTP request and returning a promise that will eventually yield a result.
 It receives two arguments, a `z` object and a `bundle` object.
 The [Z Object](#z-object) is a collection of utilities needed when working with APIs.
 In our snippet, we use `z.request` to make the HTTP call and `z.JSON` to parse the response.
-The [Bundle Object](#bundle-object) contains any data needed to make API calls, like authentication credentials or data for a POST body.
-In our snippet the Bundle is not used, since we don't require any of those to make our GET request.
+The [Bundle Object](#bundle-object) contains any data needed to make API calls, like authentication credentials or data for a POST body. pIn our snippet the Bundle is not used, since we don't require any of those to make our GET request.

 > Note about Z Object: While it is possible to accomplish the same tasks using alternate Node.js libraries, it's preferable to use the `z` object as there are features built into these utilities that augment the Zapier experience.
 For example, logging of HTTP calls and better handling of JSON parsing failures.
 [Read the docs](#z-object) for more info.